Blue Mountains Biodiversity Project is a 501(c)(3) tax-exempt nonprofit organization.

 Paula Hood, Co-Director of Blue Mountains Biodiversity Project:

-Paula has spent over a decade working on behalf of forests and wildlands in Oregon.
-Paula has volunteered with Bark (a monitoring group for Mt.
-Hood National forest) and other organizations working to defend forests on public lands through activist organization, public outreach, leading hikes, and field checking.
+Paula has spent over eighteen years working on behalf of forests and wildlands in Oregon.
+She volunteered with Bark (a monitoring group for Mt.
+Hood National forest) to defend forests on public lands through activist organization, public outreach, leading hikes, and field surveying.

 In 2015, Paula received her master’s degree in environmental science from Portland State University, with a focus on streams in forested ecosystems.
 Her thesis research investigated the effects of forest thinning on stream sediment loading and macroinvertebrate assemblages in the Clackamas River Basin in Mt.
 Hood National Forest,Oregon.